 “How else could this be understood?”

-Spending more time with these early steps can improve the quality of thinking before moving to action.
+Spending more time on these early steps can improve the quality of thinking before taking action.

 Building Shared Understanding